What does an abnormal Pap smear mean?

 ASC stands for atypical squamous cells.
 Squamous cells form the surface of your cervix.
 ASC is divided into two categories:

-- ASC-H means ASC with possible HSIL: Some of your cells are not normal and there is a small possibility that they may be precancerous.
+- ASC-H means ASC with possible high-grade squamous intraepithelial lesion (HSIL).
+Some of your cells are not normal and there is a small possibility that they may be precancerous.
 Your doctor will probably want to perform a colposcopy, which will allow your doctor to more closely examine your cervix.
-(See below for more information on colposcopy.)
+See below for more information on colposcopy.

 AGC stands for atypical glandular cells.
 Glandular cells are cells that produce mucus and are located in your cervix or uterus.
 These results mean that some of your glandular cells are not normal, but your doctor does not know why.
 These changes are usually more serious.
 People who have AGC can have a higher risk for cervical cancer.
 Your doctor will probably want to perform a colposcopy to examine any irregular tissue.

 LSIL stands for low-grade squamous intraepithelial lesion.
 Low-grade means there are early changes in the size and shape of the cells.
-LSILs are often associated with the presence of HPV, which may also cause genital warts.
-You can be infected with HPV even if you or your partner have never had visible warts.
-Your doctor will probably perform a colposcopy, HPV testing or recommend a repeat Pap smear.
+LSILs are often associated with HPV.
+Your doctor will probably recommend a repeat Pap smear, but may want to do a colposcopy if you have had several abnormal Pap smears in a row.

 HSIL stands for high-grade squamous intraepithelial lesion.
 High-grade means the cells are very different from normal cells.
-These cells are usually precancerous and are more likely to lead to cervical cancer.
+These cells are more likely to lead to cervical cancer.
 Your doctor will probably perform a colposcopy to determine how at risk you are for cancer.

 Written by familydoctor.org editorial staff